 However, the Polaris 9550 Sport robotic in-ground pool cleaner has a few extra features for convenience like the multiple cleaning options, a handy pool caddy, and the use of remote control.

 Comparing both robotic pool cleaners solely based on pool cleaning performance isn’t very easy because they seem to excel in similar categories and each one has its quirks.

 Personally, I feel like they are evenly matched and performance-wise, it’s a tie.
 But since the Polaris 9550 comes with a caddy, remote control, and customizable cleaning options, yet costs just the same as the Dolphin Premier, that seems like a better deal.

 Dolphin Premier robotic pool cleaner

-It features the HyperGrip rubber tracks which efficiently counters water friction and stays firmly attached to the floor and walls of the pool while powerful dual rotating brushes attack and dislodge even the toughest dirt on the surfaces of your pool, up to the waterline in 3 hours.
+It features the HyperGrip rubber tracks which efficiently counter water friction and stay firmly attached to the floor and walls of the pool while powerful dual rotating brushes attack and dislodge even the toughest dirt on the surfaces of your pool, up to the waterline in 3 hours.